datagrok-ai/public/help/develop/admin/security.md

 Enterprises typically prefer on-premise deployment for multiple reasons, such as security, ability to easily access internal data, and other features such as integration with the enterprise [authentication](../../govern/authentication.md) methods.
-Regarding Datagrok infrastructure it can be easily done.
-In case of in-house deployment we rely on internal company policies.
+In case of on-premise deployment, we rely on the internal company policies.

 #### CloudFormation deployment